Assistance for Library Users with Disabilities at Wells Library

 You must either use your Campus Access Card to pay for copies or purchase a Copy Card.
 Each of these cards works as a debit card.
 Note: Copy machines in the Wells Library do not accept cash or credit cards.

 Visitors may purchase a reloadable Copy Card that will work as a debit card in the same way as a Campus Access Card.
 The cost for a Copy Card is $1.00 and additional funds for copying must be added to that amount.
 The machine will subtract the card fee from the money inserted.
-These can be purchased from a Value Transfer Station machine located in the Herman B Wells Library on the ground floor near the cafeteria, and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
+These can be purchased from cash-to-card machines in several locations on campus (note that the Wells Library location is currently unavailable due to renovation work), and at the Copies and More stores located in the Indiana Memorial Union and Eigenmann Hall.
 These locations offer color copies and additional services.
 Additional services include FAX send and receive, binding, laminating, etc. For more information and pricing details, see the Copies and More website.

 The Libraries recommend that users scan materials they would like to keep and either send the scanned documents to themselves via email or download them to a portable "flash" or "thumb" drive.
 There is no charge for scanning.
 Portable drives may be available for purchase in the vending machine in the Learning Commons, near the restrooms.